openhab/openhab-addons/bundles/org.openhab.binding.mercedesme/README.md

 | cropped         | boolean | Vehicle images in 4:3 instead of 16:9               | false   | no       | yes      |
 | roofOpen        | boolean | Vehicle images with open roof (only Cabriolet)      | false   | no       | yes      |
 | format          | text    | Vehicle images format (webp or png)                 | webp    | no       | yes      |

+For all vehicles you're free to give the tank / batterie capacity.
+Giving these values in the configuration the open fuel / charge capacities are reported in the [range](#range) channels.

 ## Channels